csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Section 5.6.
 Partially Observable Games 183

 One’s first inclination might be to propose that all board states in the current belief state are equally likely—but this can’t be right.
 Consider, for example, White’s belief state after Black’s first move of the game.
 By definition (assuming that Black plays optimally), Black must have played an optimal move, so all board states resulting from suboptimal moves ought to be assigned zero probability.
 This argument is not quite right either, because _each player’s goal is not just to move pieces to the right squares but also to minimize the information that the opponent has about their location._ Playing any _predictable_ “optimal” strategy provides the opponent with information.
 Hence, optimal play in partially observable games requires a willingness to play somewhat _randomly_.
 (This is why restaurant hygiene inspectors do _random_ inspection visits.)
-This means occasionally selecting moves that may seem “intrinsi- cally” weak—but they gain strength from their very unpredictability, because the opponent is unlikely to have prepared any defense against them.
+This means occasionally selecting moves that may seem “intrinsically” weak—but they gain strength from their very unpredictability, because the opponent is unlikely to have prepared any defense against them.

-From these considerations, it seems that the probabilities associated with the board states in the current belief state can only be calculated given an optimal randomized strat- egy; in turn, computing that strategy seems to require knowing the probabilities of the var- ious states the board might be in.
-This conundrum can be resolved by adopting the game- theoretic notion of an **equilibrium** solution, which we pursue further in Chapter 17.
+From these considerations, it seems that the probabilities associated with the board states in the current belief state can only be calculated given an optimal randomized strategy; in turn, computing that strategy seems to require knowing the probabilities of the various states the board might be in.
+This conundrum can be resolved by adopting the gametheoretic notion of an **equilibrium** solution, which we pursue further in Chapter 17.
 An equilibrium specifies an optimal randomized strategy for each player.
-Computing equilib- ria is prohibitively expensive, however, even for small games, and is out of the question for Kriegspiel.
+Computing equilibria is prohibitively expensive, however, even for small games, and is out of the question for Kriegspiel.
 At present, the design of effective algorithms for general Kriegspiel play is an open research topic.
-Most systems perform bounded-depth lookahead in their own belief- state space, ignoring the opponent’s belief state.
+Most systems perform bounded-depth lookahead in their own beliefstate space, ignoring the opponent’s belief state.
 Evaluation functions resemble those for the observable game but include a component for the size of the belief state—smaller is better!

 **5.6.2 Card games**